lisongx/notimportant.org/index.md

 Hi, my name is Li Song.
 I’m a [musician](http://notimportant.org/event/oschub-20151207/) and [software engineer][github] based in London.
 I co-organized [Soundleaks](http://www.soundleaks.org), a sound art/tech event.

-Don't hesitate to write to me if you have something to say:

 <lisong@notimportant.org>